Acupuncture Brisbane

 - Asthma

 A Pinch of Prevention uses a thorough assessment to determine whether the patient is suitable for this treatment and a course of needling is often complimented with a flexibility program and hands-on treatment as appropriate.
-It is becoming more common for Acupuncture to be used alongside with a physical therapy treatment regimen.
-A Pinch of Prevention employs Acupuncture to treat acute and chronic pain, a musculoskeletal injury or sports injuries.
+Acupuncture has become increasingly common to be used in conjunction with a physiotherapy treatment regime.
+Our team at A Pinch of Prevention uses Acupuncture as an evidence-based form of treatment for acute and chronic pain, musculoskeletal injuries or sports injuries.

 What is the Acupuncture Evidence Project?